usama-codes/usama-codes/README.md

 # Welcome to My GitHub Wonderland! 🌟

 👋 Hey there!
-I'm Osama Ayaz, a software engineering student with a zest for AI, machine learning, and all things techie.
+I'm @usama-codes, a software engineering student with a zest for AI, machine learning, and all things techie.

 ## About Me